Zemzemfiras1/Mastering_Linux_Tutorials/First tutorial/Tuto1:Directories and file creation.md

 1. Open your terminal by typing ctrl+Alt+t
-2. Lets create a directory in which our tutorial will held.
+2. Lets create a directory in which our tutorial will be held.

         mkdir letsPractice